meditationstuff/protocol_1/main.txt.md

-preamble [draft!]:

-1. Remember, you’re probably going to die.
-Remember that the universe may experience heat death.
-Remember that, in some sense, death and heat death are in some sense just ideas and concepts.
-2. Remember that, while no one is obligated to give you or help you get these things, you deserve happiness, health, enjoyment, love, sex, family, and more.
-3. Remember, in the relevant sense, you are the sole and final arbiter of what’s true, good, and beautiful.
-Feel what you feel.
-Do what you do.
-And, again, I think Crowley got something right, here, in the relevant sense (and possibly other things, too; i just haven’t investigated): Do what thou wilt, that is the whole of the law.
-Love under will. (or something)
-4. […]
-5. […]
+risks; maximally cautious warnings/directives (first-pass, without explanation):

-6. If you are at risk from sequelae of high blood pressure, intracranial pressure, or intraocular pressure (e.g. stroke, dissection, glaucoma), then you must not engage with the practices below or you must engage with them with extreme caution.
+1. If you are at risk from sequelae of high blood pressure, intracranial pressure, or intraocular pressure (e.g. stroke, dissection, glaucoma), then you must not engage with the practices below or you must engage with them with extreme caution.
 If you have spinal or cervical abnormalities that could lead to spinal cord or nerve root impingement, then you must not engage with the practices below or you must engage with them with extrem caution.
 If you have other musculoskeletal risks then you must be careful.
-7. Individuals residing in households with other residents below the age of eighteen or over the age of 65 should not engage in these practices after practice has been initiated, unless there is no one under the age of eighteen in the household and anyone over the age of 65 has consented to your doing these practices in residence after they’ve read this numbered list.
+1. Individuals residing in households with other residents below the age of eighteen or over the age of 65 should not engage in these practices after practice has been initiated, unless there is no one under the age of eighteen in the household and anyone over the age of 65 has consented to your doing these practices in residence after they’ve read this numbered list.
-8. Women who are pregnant or you might become pregnant before asymptoting in these practices (e.g. 2-10 years, depending) should not engage in these practices.
+1. Women who are pregnant or you might become pregnant before asymptoting in these practices (e.g. 2-10 years, depending) should not engage in these practices.
-9. If you are at risk for suicide, psychosis, or mania then you should engage with these practices with extreme caution.
+1. If you are at risk for suicide, psychosis, or mania then you should engage with these practices with extreme caution.
-10. If you have metabolic or cardiovascular disease such that a prolonged, inadvertent sedentary lifestyle (no exercise because of musculoskeletal sequelae) would be dangerous, then you should engage with these practices with caution.
+1. If you have metabolic or cardiovascular disease such that a prolonged, inadvertent sedentary lifestyle (no exercise because of musculoskeletal sequelae) would be dangerous, then you should engage with these practices with caution.
-11. If your immune system is under- or overactive, then you should engage with these practices with caution.
+1. If your immune system is under- or overactive, then you should engage with these practices with caution.
-12. If you have experience abuse, psychological trauma, physical trauma, etc., then you should engage with these practices with caution.
+1. If you have experienced abuse, psychological trauma, physical trauma, etc., then you should engage with these practices with caution.
-13. If you engage with these practices then you must be aware that you could permanently ruin the rest of your life or die (sooner that you would otherwise).
+1. If you engage with these practices then you must be aware that you could permanently ruin the rest of your life or die (sooner that you would otherwise).
 You must also be aware that the lives of people around you may be ruined or those people may die sooner as a result of your engaging these practices.
-14. […]
+1. You have to judge whether you have net enough money, food, shelter, social/relationship capital, "opportunity cost slack" to proceed.
+Ideally, a person either has "truly nothing to lose" or they have ample resources to last them three to seven years (just in case).